When you are looking for providers that do the lead generation for you, you might come across the software solution called “Offrs.”

 It will look like this (mine is empty because I didn’t buy a territory):

 In the below, video you will see how this section looks once it’s filled up with leads.

-Only now it becomes clear how Offrs implements the functionality of other software products of the Constellation Real Estate Group.
+Only now has it become clear how Offrs implements the functionality of other software products of the Constellation Real Estate Group.
 Or so I thought.

-You will not stay within the Offrs platform with all the apps and can install them on the platform, there are many that are basically just links to external software pages.
+You will not stay within the Offrs platform with all the apps and can install them on the platform; there are many that are just links to external software pages.

 These are the 20 apps available:

 - Launch app (a collection of help videos)